-Ordinary Shares.
+(3) Based on a Schedule 13G/A filed with the SEC on February 10, 2020, First Eagle Investment Management, LLC ("FEIM") has sole voting power over 30,730,041 Ordinary Shares and sole dispositive power over 32,271,892 Ordinary Shares.
 FEIM, an investment adviser registered under Section 203 of the Investment Advisers Act of 1940, is deemed to be the beneficial owner of 32,271,892 Ordinary Shares as a result of acting as investment adviser to various clients.
 Clients of FEIM have the right to receive and the ultimate power to direct the receipt of dividends from, or the proceeds of the sale of, such securities.

-(4) Based on a Schedule 13G/A filed with the SEC on February 12, 2020, The Vanguard Group, Inc. has sole voting power over 748,097 Ordinary Shares, shared voting power over 129,243 Ordinary Shares, sole dispositive power over 28,553,856 Ordinary Shares, and shared dispositive power over 525,368 Ordinary Shares as a result of its serving as investment manager of collective trust accounts.
+(4) Based on a Schedule 13G/A filed with the SEC on February 12, 2020, The Vanguard Group, Inc. has sole voting power over 748,097 Ordinary Shares, shared voting power over 129,243 Ordinary Shares, sole dispositive power over 28,553,856 Ordinary Shares, and shared dispositive power over 852,368 Ordinary Shares.
+Vanguard Fiduciary Trust Company, a wholly owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 610,922 Ordinary Shares as a result of its serving as investment manager of collective trust accounts.
 Vanguard Investments Australia, Ltd., a wholly owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 370,927 Ordinary Shares as a result of its serving as investment manager of Australian investment offerings.